tursodatabase/libsql/ext/wasm/jaccwabyt/jaccwabyt.md

   - If it is a function, it is called with the struct object as its `this`.
   That method must not throw - if it does, the exception will be ignored.
-  - If it is an array, it may contain functions, pointers, and/or JS strings.
+  - If it is an array, it may contain functions, pointers, other [StructType] instances, and/or JS strings.
 If an entry is a function, it is called as described above.
 If it's a number, it's assumed to be a pointer and is passed to the `dealloc()` function configured for the parent [StructBinder][].
+If it's a [StructType][] instance then its `dispose()` method is called.
 If it's a JS string, it's assumed to be a helpful description of the next entry in the list and is simply ignored.
 Strings are supported primarily for use as debugging information.
   - Some struct APIs will manipulate the `ondispose` member, creating it as an array or converting it from a function to array as needed.